-• Electronic Devices: Please turn off all cell phones during class.
+- Electronic Devices: Please turn off all cell phones during class.
 Please do not text or go online during class.
-Students who are consistently seen using their cell phones will lose participation points.
-If you find it necessary to use a laptop, you must sit near one of the front rows.

-- Food and Drink are prohibited in all classrooms.
+Students who are consistently seen using their cell phones will lose participation points without warning.
+If you find it necessary to use a laptop, you must sit near one of the front rows. - Food and Drink are prohibited in all classrooms.
 Water bottles with lids/caps are the only exception.
 Additional restrictions will apply in labs. - Disruptive Students: Our classrooms are protected spaces for open, thoughtful exchange and respectful communication.
 Students who disrupt or interfere with a class may be sent out of the room and told to meet with the Campus Disciplinary Officer before returning to continue with coursework.
 Disciplinary procedures will be followed as outlined in the General Catalog.
-Students who are found to be chatting amongst each other during lecture will also lose participation points.
-If the problem is consistent they will also be asked to leave the classroom. - Children and others in the classroom: Due to college rules and state laws, no one who is not enrolled in the class may attend, including children. - Email: Please email me at the address found above.
+Students who are found to be chatting amongst each other-this includes signing- during lecture will also lose participation points without warning.
+If the problem is consistent they will first be asked to sit elsewhere and/or leave the classroom. - Children and others in the classroom: Due to college rules and state laws, no one who is not enrolled in the class may attend, including children. - Email: Please email me at the address found at the top of the syllabus.
 Responses to email could take up to two days, or depending on the content not answered at all.
 This should in no way act as an excuse to turn in any work late.
 Under no circumstances should students email assignments, or inquire about their current grade in the class.
-If you are absent, check the syllabus for due dates, Canvas for handouts, or ask your peers for lecture notes.
+If you are absent, check the syllabus for due dates, Canvas for assignments and handouts, or ask your peers for lecture notes.